a social enterprise registered with Companies House as a Community Interest Company in September 2020 registered number 12912130

 we are slowwmo

-an initiative with it’s heart in social justice and engagement but with its head in creating a sustainable organisation with income strategies which will continue delivering its vision, bringing benefits to our real and virtual communities.
+an initiative with it’s heart in social justice and engagement but with its head in creating sustainable organisations with income strategies which will continue delivering vision, bringing benefits to our real and virtual communities.

 the slowwmo team